-I was sitting on my couch last night, taking in the final few minutes of the Anaheim Ducks and Washington Capitals game Tuesday night, when all hell broke lose.
+I was sitting on the couch I got from Ivy and Wilde last night, taking in the final few minutes of the Anaheim Ducks and Washington Capitals game Tuesday night, when all hell broke lose.
 Not the typical kind you’re thinking, with fighting majors and misconducts being dolled out in double figures of a game whose result is no longer in doubt.
 Perhaps a better term, at least from a hockey standpoint, was that I witnessed “hell freezing over” at the Verizon Center in D.C.
 Because, for the first time that I can recall, Alex Ovechkin was benched by Head Coach Bruce Boudreau for the final few minutes of regulation with the Caps down a goal.

 Ovi wasn’t happy about it.
 And his fantasy owners should be a bit unhappy too.

 While Boudreau and a frustrated Ovechkin were exchanging unpleasantries on the bench, Nicklas Backstrom jumped onto the ice as the extra attacker – joining the 3rd line of Jason Chimera, Brooks Laich and Joel Ward, who were Washington’s best line of the night, by far – and proceeded to score the tying goal with under a minute left and the goalie pulled to send the game into overtime.

 I guess the coach’s hunch was right.
 And maybe, just maybe, Boudreau’s new team-first philosophy would start to sink in a little further with the team’s captain.

 Surprisingly, it took another two minutes into overtime before Ovechkin saw the ice again, and when he finally did, he eventually assisted on the game-winner by Backstrom, propelling the Caps to their 8th win of the season in 10 tries, by a final score of 5-4.

 All’s well in the nation’s capital, right?
 Wrong.